-What is Identifiability?
+What is the -2LL or the Log-likelihood Ratio?
 Blog Post

 Categorizations of best response observed at week 8 of first-line treatment in two studies of bevacizumab plus chemotherapy in Western and Chinese patients with non-small cell lung cancer were assessed together with baseline prognostic factors in multivariate parametric models to predict overall survival and progression free survival.